 Dr. Borland is proud of her work with the TCNJ Advancement Project, funded by the National Science Foundation ADVANCE Program.
 Her research for this project explores faculty experiences and perceptions of gender equity in the STEM and social science disciplines at TCNJ.
 Dr. Borland carried out one-on-one interviews with male and female full and associate professors at TCNJ that explored the evolution of professors’ careers.
 In Spring 2011, Dr. Borland led a team of students in a faculty-student research seminar to analyze these interviews.
 This research was the basis for a follow-up survey carried out by Diane Bates.
 Articles based on this research appear in Polymath and Advances in Gender Research.
 Now, Drs.
 Borland and Bates are cooperating with a team of sociologists at three other institutions to compare the patterns that emerged in this research.

 She is interested in community based research.
-She teaches Introduction to Applied Sociology, where she supervises student teams doing applied sociological projects for community partners.
+She teaches Introduction to Applied Sociology, where she supervises student teams doing applied sociological projects for community partners, including a Fall 2019 faculty-student research seminar investigation on social and emotional learning with the Trenton Circus Squad.
 She and Dr. Bates received a grant to start a summer program at the college from NCUR and the Lancy Foundation.
 This grant funded an interdisciplinary summer research project with faculty and students studying community and environmental transitions in Trenton.
 To learn more about this news, read the February 2007 TCNJ Update, http://www.tcnj.edu/~ccr/update/07february/ncurlancy.html or check out the project website, http://www.tcnj.edu/~trenton/.